When portraying people who have benefitted from the work of our organizations, it’s important that they have a

 Collecting their feedback is one of the only ways we can be sure to treat others the way they want to be treated.
 But we don’t know how they want to be treated if they don’t tell us.
 And they won’t tell us if they are afraid of offending us.

 If you come to my house for dinner and eat my food, when I ask how you liked it, you’re not going to tell me it was bad.
 You’ll want to be polite and not offend me, so you’ll say something nice or vague regardless of the truth.
 And that’s if we’re friends.
 That’s without power dynamics.
 When there is a power dynamic, like your boss asking you for feedback, or a key foundation asking your organization for feedback, you are more likely to tell them something they want to hear to preserve the relationship.
 Now, think of the power dynamics between a nonprofit and the people that organization helps.
 Your program participants feel like they have duty to please you and will tell you what you want to hear because you have the power to help them or not.

 Before you go asking directly for feedback, consider these five tips to getting more authentic responses in your feedback collection process:

 1. Don’t just ask people your organization helps directly – ask people with similar identities and experiences

 You want to hear from people your organization has helped, but also people you haven’t helped.
-These people will also be of that community, or embody some of the identities and lived experiences of the people who help, but they will not have directly benefited from your organization.
+These people will also be of that community, or embody some of the identities and lived experiences of the people you help, but they will not have directly benefited from your organization.
 You’ll want to get feedback from this group to validate what was collected from your beneficiaries.
 If all your beneficiaries tell you that your fundraising ads are wonderfully accurate, but others from their community find them flagrant and offensive, then you have some opinions to reconcile.
 Chances are your beneficiaries are telling you what you want to hear, instead of sharing their honest concerns.

 2. Ask a diverse group